About

 Like

-3. endofthegame says:
+3. Michael Cunningham's avatar endofthegame says:

 Cool story idea about the Kali worshippers!
 Have you read Song of Kali by Dan Simmons?
 It’s a horror story about Kali worshippers in Calcutta, check it out!